A Personal Journey into Visual Literacy

-After a short stint in the U.S. Army and a long career in the oil & gas industry, about two thirds of which was in a Safety, Health, and Environment role, I have come to learn about something that would have been so helpful in our quest to save lives and prevent injuries among our workers.
-It’s something called Visual Literacy.
+After serving briefly in the U.S. Army and spending the majority of my career in the oil and gas industry—two-thirds of it in Safety, Health, and Environment roles—I discovered something that could have profoundly impacted our efforts to save lives and prevent injuries: Visual Literacy.

 In the oil & gas industry, like in many other ‘higher-risk’ industries, we ask our workers to perform many tasks that potentially expose them to hazards that pose a higher level of risk than in many other industrial sectors.